-The preparation of these consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of these consolidated financial statements and reported amounts of expenses during the reporting period.
+The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
-The consolidated financial statements include estimates which, by their nature, are uncertain.
+The financial statements include estimates which, by their nature, are uncertain.
 The impacts of such estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised, and the revision affects both current and future periods.
 Significant estimates include:

-- i. the inputs used in accounting for share based payments in these consolidated statement of loss and comprehensive loss; - ii. the provision for income taxes which is included in these consoldiated statements of loss and comprehensive loss and composition of deferred income tax assets and liabilities included in the statement of financial position which have not yet been confirmed by the taxation authorities, and - iii. the estimated useful lives of equipment and leaseholds which are included in these consolidated statement of financial position and the related depreciation included in the statement of loss and comprehensive loss.
+- i. the inputs used in accounting for share purchase option expense in the statement of loss and comprehensive loss; - ii. the provision for income taxes which is included in the statements of loss and comprehensive loss and composition of deferred income tax assets and liabilities included in the statement of financial position which have not yet been confirmed by the taxation authorities, and - iii. the estimated useful lives of equipment and leaseholds which are included in the statement of financial position and the related depreciation included in the statement of loss and comprehensive loss.